 If you are interested in being considered under these special hiring authorities, you must contact either a state vocational or Department of Veterans Affairs rehabilitation counselor and request their assistance.
 They will review and prepare the necessary documents.
 You should ask them to provide you with a certification statement that describes your ability to perform the essential duties of the position which you are interested.
 Once you have obtained this certification statement, you should contact us or the Federal agency where you wish to work.
 Ask for the contact person that handles the Selective Placement Program.
 These agency representatives work closely with people with disabilities and the hiring officials.
 They help match applicant core skills – along with applicant/employee reasonable accommodation needs – to available jobs.

 Any disabled veteran can contact the Department of Veterans Affairs Vocational Rehabilitation and Counseling Offices for information on veterans benefits and related employment services.
-Certain veterans may also be considered under special hiring programs--disabled veterans with 30% or more disability ratings or the Vietnam Era Veterans Readjustment Appointment opportunities.
+Certain veterans may also be considered under special hiring programs, such as the disabled veterans with 30% or more disability ratings.

 Other Factors in Selective Placement